The Paid Leave Podcast

 Nancy Barrow:

-Hello, Connecticut and welcome to The Paid Leave Podcast.
+Hello Connecticut, and welcome to The Paid Leave Podcast.
 The title basically says it all.
-I'm Nancy Barrow and I will be delving into this new state program and how it can help you and your family.
-This podcast will give you information you should know about Connecticut Paid Leave, and maybe just a little bit more.
-Connecticut Paid Leave brings peace of mind to your home, family and workplace.
-Welcome to The Paid Leave podcast.
-In 2024 Infertility continues to be a really significant global concern 17 and a half percent of the adult population.
-That's roughly one in six people experience infertility.
-Male infertility is responsible for about 20 to 30% of infertility cases while 20 to 35% are due to female infertility, and 10 to 20% of the cases no cause is really found.
+I'm Nancy Barrow, and I will be delving into this new state program and how it can help you and your family.
+This podcast will give you information you should know about Connecticut Paid Leave and maybe just a little bit more.
+Connecticut, paid leave brings peace of mind to your home, family and workplace.
+Welcome to The Paid Leave Podcast.
+In 2024 infertility continues to be a really significant global concern.
+17 and a half percent of the adult population, that's roughly one in six people experience infertility.
+Male infertility is responsible for about 20 to 30% of infertility cases, while 20 to 35% are due to female infertility, and 10 to 20% of the cases, no cause is really found.
 One of the barriers for some people is cost, with single IVF treatments costing up to $20,000.
 The Center for Advanced Reproductive Services is now one of the largest in Connecticut and one of the most successful family building programs in the country, responsible for the births of over 18,000 babies.
 That is amazing.
-The center is an academic affiliate of UConn School of Medicine and just opened their newest location in Middlebury where Dr. Maya Barsky practices, she is the lead physician at the Center for Advanced Reproductive Services, and Assistant Professor in the Department of OBGYN at UConn School of Medicine.
+The Center is an academic affiliate of UConn School of Medicine, and just opened their newest location in Middlebury, where Dr. Maya Barsky practices.
+She is the lead physician at the Center for Advanced reproductive services and Assistant Professor in the Department of OBGYN at UConn School of Medicine.
 She's also an infertility specialist.
-Welcome to the paid leave podcast.
-Dr. Barsky.
+Welcome to The Paid Leave Podcast, Dr Barsky!

-Doctor Maya Barsky:
+Maya Barsky:

 Thank you.
 I'm so happy to be here.